People's Party for Freedom and Democracy: 1963–1971: Toxopeus and Geertsema

-During this period the VVD had loose ties with other liberal organisations, and together these formed the neutral pillar.
+During this period the VVD had loose ties with other liberal organisations; together, these formed the neutral pillar.
 They included the liberal papers Nieuwe Rotterdamsche Courant and Algemeen Handelsblad, the broadcaster AVRO and the employers' organisation VNO.

 1971–1994

-In the Dutch general election of 1971 the VVD lost one seat and the cabinet lost its majority.
-A cabinet was formed by the Christian democratic parties, the VVD and the Labour Party offshoot Democratic Socialists '70.
+In the Dutch general election of 1971, the VVD lost one seat and the cabinet lost its majority.
+A new cabinet was formed by the Christian democratic parties, the VVD and the Democratic Socialists '70 (an offshoot of the Labour Party).
 This cabinet collapsed after a few months.
-Meanwhile, the charismatic young MP Hans Wiegel had attracted considerable attention.
-He became the new leader of the VVD: in 1971 he became the new parliamentary leader, and in 1972 he was appointed lijsttrekker.
-Under Wiegel's leadership, the party oriented towards a new political course, aiming to reform the welfare state and cut taxes.
+Meanwhile, the charismatic young MP Hans Wiegel had attracted considerable attention, and he became the new leader of the VVD.
+In 1971, he became the new parliamentary leader, and he was appointed lead candidate in 1972.
+With Wiegel as its head, the party oriented itself towards a new political course, aiming to reform the welfare state and to cut taxes.
 Wiegel did not shrink from conflict with the Labour Party and the trade unions.
-With this new course came a new electorate: working-class and middle-class voters who, because of individualisation and depillarisation, were more easy to attract.
+With this new course came new electoral support: working-class and middle-class voters who, because of individualisation and depillarisation, were more easy to attract.

-The course proved to be profitable: in the heavily polarised general election of 1972 the VVD gained six seats.
-The VVD was kept out of government by the social democratic and Christian democratic cabinet led by Joop den Uyl.
+The new course proved electorally profitable for the VVD: in the heavily polarised general election of 1972 the party gained six seats.
+The VVD was kept out of government by the social democratic and Christian democratic Den Uyl cabinet.
 Although the ties between the VVD and other organisations within the neutral pillar became ever looser, the number of neutral organisations friendly to the VVD grew.
-The TROS and later Veronica, new broadcasters which entered the Netherlands Public Broadcasting, were friendly to the VVD.
-In 1977 the VVD again won six seats, bringing its total to twenty-eight seats.
-When lengthy formation talks between the social democrats and Christian democrats eventually led to a final break between the two parties, the VVD formed cabinet with the Christian Democratic Appeal (CDA), with a majority of only two seats.
+The TROS and later Veronica, new broadcasters which entered the Dutch public broadcasting system, were friendly towards the VVD.
+In 1977, the VVD again won six more seats, bringing its total to twenty-eight seats.
+When lengthy coalition talks between the social democrats and Christian democrats eventually led to a final break between the two parties, the VVD formed a cabinet with the Christian Democratic Appeal (CDA), with a majority of only two seats.